Media Lengua: Vitality

 In 2018, Lipski visited the communities where Media Lengua was first documented.
 He reports that Media Lengua is no longer spoken by the community members.
-Since the language was first documented in the 1970's, there has been a shift to Spanish as the dominant language of the community.
+Since the language was first documented in the 1970s, there has been a shift to Spanish as the dominant language of the community.
 In the Province of Imbabura, reports reflect that Media Lengua is still spoken in the communities of Pijal, Angla, and Casco Valenzuela.
 However, the sociolinguistic aspects of Media Lengua differ between these communities.
 In Pijal, speakers of Media Lengua are typically aged 35 and above, those aged 20–35 typically have a passive knowledge of the language, and speakers aged 20 and younger are often monolingual in Spanish.
 In the more urban communities of Angla and Casco-Valenzuela, this is not the case.
 Media Lengua is preferred and spoken on a daily basis among a wider age range of individuals.
 There are also cases of children acquiring Media Lengua from their parents and grandparents, which is not the case in Pijal.
 Lipski reports that Media Lengua is even being used by school aged children who attend a Kichwa-Spanish bilingual school in Topo.
 Estimates of the number of speakers vary widely.
-In Pijal, there is an estimated of around 600 speakers while in the communities of Angla, Uscha, Casco-Valenzuela, and El Topo, there may be as many 2000+ speakers.
+In Pijal, there is an estimate of around 600 speakers while in the communities of Angla, Uscha, Casco-Valenzuela, and El Topo, there may be as many 2000+ speakers.